hku-ect/BioData-Interfaces/README.md

 ## Manus VR

-To use Manus VR you need to have a software license to integrate the gloves with for example with Unity.
-At the moment we do not have acces to this so we could do not further tyests with the device.
+To use Manus VR you need to have a software license to integrate the gloves for example with Unity.
+At the moment we do not have access to this so we could do not further tests with the device.

 ## MYO